nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

 ################################################################
-### NEPI Docker Demo Setup
+### NEPI Docker DEMO User Setup

-This step will setup NEPI Docker required user accounts, folders, files, software, system configurations.
+This step will setup NEPI Docker required user accounts on your device

 Log into a user account on the device with 'Adminstrator' privilages, **or 'nepihost' if exists**.